When the Horse Feed and Supplement Companies are Lying to Us

 - The study wasn’t managed by professional scientists.
 Owners were provided with product and dosage instructions.
 Anecdotal observations were made by these owners and none were in a measurable data format.
 “Trigger seemed happier” is not a valid data point.

 - The study NEVER claims that this protocol should be used in place of omeperazole as a primary curative treatment for EGUS.
 The company makes this claim.

 Oh, here’s another cut and paste that may be of interest.

 The author discloses that he has an affiliation with a related industry and may receive indirect financial gain via product promotion and sales associated with publication of this article.

-After reviewing this paper my personal impression was that although the data was incomplete and therefore inconclusive. the scopes showed an improvement in the horses participating in the study so there may be something to the claim.
-It
+After reviewing this paper my personal impression was that although the data was incomplete and therefore inconclusive, the scopes showed an improvement in the horses participating in the study so there may be something to the claim.

 If I had a horse that was exhibiting signs of gastric discomfort I might consider giving it a try.
 Of course, I would also be sure to adjust diet and consider other supplements that have been clinically proven to buffer stomach acid.

 However, the implication of the company is that their product is a “safer” alternative to Gastroguard and the cost is less so it would be a better choice for ulcer treatment.